University of Technology Sydney

 Description

-This subject introduces students to the challenges of designing an integrated product-service system.
-Building on experience of product design and service design (introduced through separate studios in 84610 Inside Design), this subject steps students through a design process to meet the requirements of an integrated product design brief.
+This subject introduces students to the challenges of designing with integrated technology.
+Building upon their experience in product design (introduced through 84610 Inside Design), students navigate a design process that addresses the requirements of an integrated product design brief.
+Emphasising the importance of safety and considering user experience, students explore how integrated technology can enhance product functionality and user experience.

 Detailed subject description.